tsaitsai/ESP32-Digital-RGB-LED-Drivers/README.md

 There are working demos for Espressif's IoT Development Framework (esp-idf) and Arduino-ESP32 core.
 Some demos are ONLY for the ESP IDF (demonstrating C-only techniques).
 Otherwise, a given demo should be exactly the same on either framework.

-This currently works well with WS2812-type and NeoPixel RGB LEDs (3 bytes of data per LED) - SK6812 RGB LEDs should work equally well.
-This should also work fine with WS2813 (no hardware to test this yet).
+This library currently works well with WS2812-type and NeoPixel RGB LEDs (3 bytes of data per LED) - SK6812 RGB LEDs should work equally well.
+This also works fine with WS2813 (the backup channel is not used currently - tie `Backup In` to `Data In` for now).

-Thes also works well with SK6812 RGBW LEDs (4 bytes of data per LED).
+This also works well with SK6812 RGBW LEDs (4 bytes of data per LED).
 These are similar to the WS2812 LEDs, but with a white LED present as well - keep in mind that RGBW LEDs draw a fair amount of extra power versus the usual RGB LEDs due to the added white LED element present.

+Timings for a given LED type can vary even within that line: use the version variant that works best for you (see `ledParamsAll` for details).

 <hr>